Anilkumarsunkesula/vsts/sudheer/ansible-playbook.md

-Step 2.
-Inside Apache role, Update the file "main.yaml" under the folder tasks with the following code:
+**Step 1.** Inside Apache role, Update the file "main.yaml" under the folder tasks with the following code:

 ```yml
 ---